qiao-xin/DupGen_finder/README.md

 ```bash
 $ perl DupGen_finder.pl -i data/ -t Ath -c Nnu -o results/
 ```
-**Note**: Ath: *A.thaliana*, Nnu: *N.nucifera*.
-This command can identify the different modes of duplicated gene pairs in *A.thaliana* by using *N.nucifera* as a outgroup.
+Here, **DupGen_finder** attempts to identify the different modes of duplicated gene pairs in *A.thaliana* by using *N.nucifera* as a outgroup.
+Ath: *A.thaliana*, Nnu: *N.nucifera*.

+**Note**: In order to work properly the current working directory must contain the sequence files to be analysed.
 We also recommend that the "data_directory" or "output_directory" should be given a absolute path.

 ## Result Files
 ### 1 - Gene pair files: Ath.segmental.pairs, Ath.tandem.pairs, Ath.proximal.pairs, Ath.transposed.pairs, Ath.dispersed.pairs.